Take A Bite Into The Rare & Refreshing Antigua Black Pineapple

 1200px-Coat_of_arms_of_Antigua_and_Barbuda.svg

-Antigua Black Pineapples can’t be found at supermarkets stateside.
-In fact, they rarely leave the island.
-Their ripeness is delicate as an Antiguan hibiscus flower, so much so that the fruits can’t be transported out or grown in other conditions lest they spoil.
-Just as the beaches have to be seen to be believed, it takes a trip down to Antigua to taste the best pineapple the world has to offer.
+These pineapples rarely leave the island.
+Their ripeness is as delicate as an Antiguan hibiscus flower, so much so that the fruits can’t be transported out or grown in other conditions lest they spoil.
+Just as the beaches have to be seen in order to be believed, it takes a trip down to Antigua to taste the best pineapple the world has to offer.

 Read More Travel Guides